cdutboy928/notes/git/git.md

         $ git commit --amend
 You end up with a single commit-the second commit replaces the results of the first.
 _Note:
-It's important to understand that when you're amending your last commit, you're not so much fixing it as replacing it entirely with a new, improved commit that pushes the old commit out of the way and puts the new commit in tis place.
+It's important to understand that when you're amending your last commit, you're not so much fixing it as replacing it entirely with a new, improved commit that pushes the old commit out of the way and puts the new commit in this place.
 Effectively, it's as if the previous commit never happened, and it won't show up in your repository history.
 The obvious value to amending commits is to make minor improvements to your last commit, without cluttering your repository history with commit messages of the form, "Oops, forgot to add a file" or "Darn, fixing a typo in last commit"._
 #### Unstaging a staged file
 The next two sections demonstrate how to work wih your staging area and working directory changes.
 The nice part is that the command you use to determine the stage of those two areas also reminds you how to undo changes to them.
 For example, let's say you've changed two files and want to commit them as two separate changes, but you accidently type `git add *` and stage them both.
 How can you unstage one of the two?
 The `git status` command reminds you: